shaimaaK/N-queens-GA/README.md

 in my Masters degree in AI.
 The project analyzes the N-Queens problem and defines the cost function, solution represntations as(Phenotype, Genotype) where the Genetic Algorithm is applied and experimented with different chess board dimensions (N x N).
-My solution is finally visualized in matlab app where users have live run of the evolutionary algorithm after entering the parameters of their experiments then the results are directly visualized and easily analyzed in terms final fitness, final solution, solution convergence curve over generations.<br>
+My solution is finally visualized in matlab app where users have live run of the evolutionary algorithm after entering the parameters of their experiments then the results are directly visualized and easily analyzed in terms final fitness, final solution, solution convergence curve over generations.
 <p align="center">
   <img  src="https://github.com/shaimaaK/N-queens/assets/54285485/030fe282-3be3-42a2-beb4-fe1f3c48ddcc">
 </p>

 ## Table of Content
 - [Abstract](#abstract)
 - [N Queens Problem](#n-queens-problem)